Toinane/colorpicker/README.md

 - You can download the [latest release on the website!](https://colorpicker.crea-th.at)
 - Or [previous versions here.](https://github.com/Toinane/colorpicker/releases)

+Want to support me?

+You can [buy me a coffee here](https://toinane.itch.io/colorpicker)!
+Thank you!

 #### **Happy Design !**

 # Developers